Your Oral Hygiene

-Both Amy and Jo have given the following advise this month to assist parents or guardians in continuing good oral health and care for children and families:
+Both Amy and Jo have given the following advice this month to assist parents or guardians in continuing good oral health and care for children and families:

-- Brush 2 x day for 2 minutes, cover all surfaces of the teeth and the gum lines.
+- Brush 2 x a day for 2 minutes, covering all surfaces of the teeth and the gum lines.
 Ideally using an electric toothbrush with an oscillating rotating head.

 - Change your toothbrush or brush head every 2-3 months, sooner if they look worn or if you are ill/ have a cold.

 - Brush your teeth before breakfast – brushing after breakfast when your enamel is softer runs the risk of damaging the enamel and wait 30 minutes after eating before brushing your teeth.

 - Use fluoride toothpaste, recommendations area a level of 1450ppm fluoride for adults.

 - If your teeth are sensitive to cold, a sensitive toothpaste when brushing or used as a cream can help.

 - Clean between teeth at least once a day using interdental brushes, or floss where brushes do not fit.